altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 "L::These are temporary, I'm not putting any work into this one."
 'LX::Onward to Ada, us two.'
-~A short time later - after finding everyone around them unconscious, the Lux road in silence toward their destination~ ~The castle that held many incredibly dangerous things~ ~Things more frightening than an atomic bomb: secret things~ ~Almost chief among them was The Way Out~
+~A short time later - after finding everyone around them unconscious, the Lux road in silence toward their destination~ ~Șolomanță, a palace that held many incredibly dangerous things~ ~Things more frightening than an atomic bomb: secret things~ ~Almost chief among them was The Way Out~
 'J::Should we use different bodies'